fragoli/rainbowbrackets/README.md

 # RainbowBrackets v.
 1.0.0 \y 2025
-> Collection of LaTeX commands used by the institute of linguistics - Goethe University Frankfurt
+> Part of a collection of LaTeX commands used by the institute of linguistics - Goethe University Frankfurt

 Provides automatic coloring of nested parentheses using a configurable color cycle.